Skip to content

 We recommend setting the default label name to match the name of the branch in your VCS that you release from.
 For companies doing continuous deployment, this is usually the default branch in your VCS.
 This is so that:

-• Dependency references will resolve by default to what is released.
+• Dependency references resolve by default to what's released.

-• Users browsing docs on the BSR will see what is released.
+• Users browsing docs on the BSR see what's released.

-• Dependency automation tools (e.g. Dependabot, Renovate) automatically keep clients updated with the latest released version of generated SDKs.
+• Dependency automation tools (for example Dependabot, Renovate) automatically keep clients updated with the latest released version of generated SDKs.

 Name change restrictions